circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 ```

 For basic builds, a TravisCI configuration will leverage a language's best known
-dependency and build tools and will abstract them away from the user.
+dependency and build tools and will abstract them away as default commands
+(which can be overridden) in the [the job lifecycle](https://docs.travis-ci.com/user/job-lifecycle/#the-job-lifecycle).
 In this
-case, when the build runs, TravisCI will automatically run `npm install` behind
+case, when the build runs, TravisCI will automatically run `npm install` for the
-the scenes and cache dependencies via `node_modules`.
+`install` step, and run `npm start` for the `script` step.

 If a user needs more control with their CI environment, TravisCI uses _hooks_
 to run commands before/after the `install` and `script` steps.
 In our case, we